How to Pimp My Bitaxe

 This is how the ASIC chip should look after cleaning.
 Make sure that no fibers from the cleaning cloth or cotton swabs are left on the chip.

-Use the two small screws from the bag to secure the adapter to the bottom of the heatsink.
+Use the two small M2.5x6 screws to screw the adapter to the bottom of the heatsink.

 Make sure the adapter is mounted in the correct orientation.
 The screws should fully sink into the adapter - if they do, you’ve attached it correctly.